 Perhaps the greatest disservice done to students is the net effect of the accumulation of these errors the creation of a faulty historical narrative that not only misrepresents Islam but creates an inaccurate comparison between Islam, Christianity and Judaism, and between the Muslim world and the West.
 Regardless of the issue — slavery, conquest and imperialism, the Crusades, the Arab-Israeli conflict, to name a few — Islam and the Muslim world are not generally held to the same rigor of historical analysis that the textbooks apply to Christianity, Judaism and the West.

 Roy White, the former head of the ACT chapter in San Antonio, Texas, led ACT’s textbook efforts.
 White’s Truth in Textbooks operation merged under the ACT umbrella in 2015 and he expanded the operation to California.
 White was removed as an ACT chapter leader in 2017 following allegations that he advertised a chapter meeting where activists would learn how to “shut down mosques” in their area.
-White’s firing caused a significant backlash, due to the fact that he was a popular leader.
+White’s firing caused a significant backlash, as he was a popular leader.
 Many ACT members saw nothing wrong with the allegations leveled against him.
 He subsequently created Truth in Textbooks, a non-profit organization seeking to continue his efforts, and has hosted two “trainings.”

-ACT’s ties to antigovernment extremist and anti-LGBT hate movements
+ACT’s ties to anti-LGBTQ hate groups

 ACT and the Trump administration